courselabs/kubernetes/labs/jobs/README.md

 kubectl get pods -l job-name --show-labels
 ```

-> The cleanup job is still there because CronJobs don't delete Jobs when they complete
+> The most recent cleanup job is still there because CronJobs don't delete Jobs when they complete

 You can check the logs to see what the cleanup script did: